 Just so you know...
 If your discount conflicts with your shipping zone setup, the discount will take priority over the shipping zone rule.

-- Apply a $ or % discount to the subtotal of orders of $X or more
+- Apply a $ or % discount to the order subtotal, on orders of $X or more

 - Order at least $X, get one unit of Product Y for $ or % off